jnui/fastWebFramework/readme.md

 ### create gallery
 If you have a div with the class of mainbody, then all the images within that div will become a gallery.
 Clicking on any image will open a gallery modal

+## Favicon
+There is a folder in the images folder called favicon_io , you can generate your own favicons at https://favicon.io after generated, save the icon images to this folder.

 ### Javascript
 JQuery is loaded inline on the header.php file. extra javascript is added in the footer.php file.